 What we don’t know

-The discovery in 2011 of the specific gene fusion associated with EHE tumours was a very significant breakthrough that is helping with the development of cell-based biological EHE models.
+The discovery in 2011, by Dr Rubin’s team, of the specific WWTR1-CAMTA1 gene fusion associated with 90% of EHE tumours, and which is believed therefore to be disease-defining, was a major breakthrough that is helping with the development of cell-based biological EHE models.
 These cell-based models will open up research that was not previously possible.

 Dr Rubin’s collaborative programme at the Cleveland Clinic will hopefully also lead to other EHE research being done in other research establishments around the world.
-Dr Rubin has undertaken a number of collaborations, including with researchers at Cornell University Medical College, MD Anderson Cancer Centre, The University of Michigan, Baylor Medical College, the University of Washington, the Mayo Clinic, the French Sarcoma Group, Boston Children’s Hospital, the Broad Institute, and the Translational Genomics Research Institute (TGen).
+Dr Rubin has undertaken a number of collaborations, including with researchers at Cornell University Medical College, MD Anderson Cancer Centre, The University of Michigan, Baylor Medical College, the University of Washington, the Mayo Clinic, Boston Children’s Hospital, the Broad Institute, and the Translational Genomics Research Institute (TGen).

 In addition to these USA-based groups, Dr Rubin has also been instrumental in helping to progress research internationally.
 His collaboration has helped in the identification and progress of the UK’s two EHE-dedicated research projects, one at the Bateson Centre at the University of Sheffield and one at the Department of Developmental Biology and Medicine at the University of Manchester.

 Dr Rubin is open to and encourages collaboration to increase expertise and ensure that research is not being unnecessarily duplicated, that results are shared, and to ensure the greatest progress possible is made from every pound or dollar of research funding received and spent.
 Such collaboration is a core principle that the EHE Rare Cancer Charity (UK) would expect within any research we are funding.